 As you can see, visually appealing is just another checkbox we ticked out by creating this sample product page.

-Good to know: Aesthetic presentation, specifically when it comes to developing a solid relationship and brand identity with your guests, should be an extremely important factor in your eCommerce store.
+Good to know: Aesthetic presentation should be a significant factor in your eCommerce store, specifically when developing a solid relationship and brand identity with your guests.

 And, let’s not forget about good copywriting, shall we?